Guardians of the RiverA transformative course on water guardianship

 In this unique expert-led course, learn about River Guardianship through different experiential modes of learning, including embodied practices, enlivening talks, and practical workshops alongside leading activists, environmentalists, Indigenous leaders and artists.

-hosted by Anwulika Okonjo
+taught by Anwulika Okonjo

 We focus on the living river and the three pillars of river stewardship: memory, culture and spirituality.
 Learn about Brazil's longest river and its importance to the Kanayko and Kariri-Xoco peoples of Alagoas, and what is being done to protect its legal rights.